libhal/SJSU-Dev2/documentation/framework/rst/guides/unit-testing.rst

 * :code:`-D HOST_TEST=1`
     * This defines a macro :code:`HOST_TEST` which can be used within your source files remove or add source code that can be used for tests only.
-* :code:`-D SJ2_BACKTRACE_DEPTH=1024`
-    * Defines the maximum depth of a call stack for test files... this is rather large, and hopefully, you never reach the lowest point of this call.

 .. _AddressSanitizer: https://clang.llvm.org/docs/AddressSanitizer.html